Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/python-ampli.md

     pip install amplitude-analytics
     ```

-5. Pull the latest Ampli SDK.
+5. Pull the latest Ampli Wrapper.

     ```bash
     ampli pull
     ```

-6. Check your Ampli SDK path.
+6. Check your Ampli Wrapper path.
     `ampli pull` prints the location of where the new SDK was downloaded.
 If this still contains `itly` you can update the `Path` by hand in the `ampli.json` file, or pull again using the `--path` parameter: `ampli pull -p ./path/to/ampli`.

 7. Find and replace: